ShrutiSurabhi/Banking-Project/Hadoop Mini Project/README.md

 year	STRING (The year of the car, only populated with incident type “I”) incident_date	DATE (The year of the car, only populated with incident type “I”) description	STRING
-Data enrichment
-The original sample dataset is quite small.
-To fully test the power of MapReduce in a distributed environment, a much richer dataset is always preferred.
-Therefore, under the data mocking module, I have developed a program to enrich the original dataset to a user-customizable number of records.
-To generate more data, use

-cd data_mocking/scripts/
-python data_mocking.py --gen_n 10000
-Refer to data_mocking module to see details.

-Running the job
-The actual job is done in a Hadoop distributed systems.
-A Hortonworks Hadoop Sandbox was used to run and test the program.
-The sandbox is a pre-configured virtual machine that has all necessary installation completed.
-If Hadoop and Sandbox are not set up, simply use the bash pipeline command to simulate what happens in MapReduce.
-This will not work in distributed mode, but it can be used to test the functionality.